jams2/scheme-scheme-interpreter/README.md

 See [Feeley and Lapalme '87](http://www.iro.umontreal.ca/~feeley/papers/FeeleyLapalmeCL87.pdf) for more on the closure generating interpreter ([4.1.7](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1.7) in SICP).

-<a id="orge74dc6c"></a>
+<a id="org8ad86a7"></a>

 ## Points of interest

-<a id="orgb063805"></a>
+<a id="org8c0b7bf"></a>

 ### Comparative execution time of Interpreter I and the Closure Generating Compiler

-Evaluating the following fibonacci computation in both the first interpreter and the clojure generating interpreter shows that the clojure generating interpreter is indeed (by a rough measure) quicker than its counterpart; however it makes use of more memory.
+Evaluating the following fibonacci computation in both the first interpreter and the closure generating interpreter shows that the closure generating interpreter is indeed (by a rough measure) quicker than its counterpart; however it makes use of more memory.

     (time (evaluate '((lambda (i)
     		    ((lambda (y) ((y y) i))